dewert99/rust-horn-belt/README.md

 To update, do `git pull`.
 After an update, the development may fail to compile because of outdated dependencies.
 To fix that, please run `opam update` followed by `make build-dep`.

+## Walkthrough

+We have a [walkthrough](walkthrough.md) of RustHornBelt's Coq mechanization.

+It explains in detail how to verify integer addition, model `Vec`, verify `Vec::new`, and verify `mem::swap` (featuring mutable borrows).
+It focuses on the things you need to know to extend our Coq mechanization.

 ## Structure